 To further assess the transferability of $\mSTP$, we investigate whether a single amortized slicer can generalize across a family of related distribution pairs.
 We use the ModelNet10 dataset \cite{wu20153d}, which contains ten object categories (bathtub, bed, chair, desk, dresser, monitor, night\_stand, sofa, table, toilet), each represented as a point cloud of size 1024.
 For every ordered pair of categories, we construct training and test sets of distribution pairs by sampling point clouds from the corresponding classes.
 A single amortized slicer $f_a^\star$ is then learned by minimizing a global objective over all training pairs.
 The slicer is implemented as an MLP with 3 hidden layers of dimensions $[256,512,256]$.
 As input, we concatenate each 3D point with a context vector, obtained from a pretrained point cloud auto-encoder.
 More details can be found in Section \ref{app:details}.
 We then compare the transport costs induced by $f_a^\star$ with the exact OT costs and against per-pair $\mSTP$, $\STP$ with a random slicer, and Wasserstein Wormhole \cite{haviv2024wasserstein} as a global embedding from point clouds into a Euclidean space, trained to preserve pairwise Wasserstein distances.

-Table~\ref{tab:amor} summarizes the mean and standard deviation of the Pearson correlations across category pairs.
-Figure \ref{fig:ds} plots the correlations for a specific category pair: desk and sofa.
-More pairs can be found in Figure \ref{fig:morepairs} in the Supplementary Material.
-Amortized $\mSTP$ achieves correlations with OT that are comparable to per-pair $\mSTP$, which remains the upper bound since it optimizes a separate slicer for each pair.
-Amortized $\mSTP$ also consistently outperforms the two other baselines on both training and test pairs, indicating that a single slicer can effectively generalize across distributions.
+Table~\ref{tab:amor} reports the mean$\pm$std Pearson correlations with OT across category pairs.
+Figure~\ref{fig:ds} shows an example pair (desk/sofa), with additional pairs in Figure~\ref{fig:morepairs} (Supplementary).
+Amortized $\mSTP$ matches OT correlations comparable to per-pair $\mSTP$—an upper bound that learns a separate slicer per pair—while consistently outperforming the other baselines on both train and test pairs, indicating that a single slicer generalizes across distributions.